hollyjanedalton/final_ironhack_project/README.md

 3. Where are the 2 Starbucks locations that are closest to each other and how close are they to each other?

-#### Data: The data set consists of 16 location features on over 28,000 Starbucks Location:
+#### Data: 16 location features of over 28,000 Starbucks Locations:

 - Store Number: A sequential number assigned to each store.
 - Country Code: 2-letter code indicating in which country the store is located